chapimenge3/chapa/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 After that free to contribute to this project.
-Please Read the [CONTRIBUTING.md](https://github.com/chapimenge3/chapa) file for more information.
+Please read the [CONTRIBUTING.md](https://github.com/chapimenge3/chapa/blob/main/CONTRIBUTING.md) file for more information.

 Please make sure to update tests as appropriate.